passcert-project/pw_generator_server/generator_server/README.md

 2. Run the command `docker-compose up`

-3. Now the server is running.
+The server is now running.

 ### Running the script
-To use and test the service, you can follow the steps:

 1. Clone this repository:
 ```
 git clone https://github.com/passcert-project/pw_generator_server